davis5790/capstone-terra-jenkins/README.md

-# python-jenkins
-test python-jenkins

-editing a branch using the dev-* syntax to test my pipeline logic, AGAIN!!

-more pipeline edit testing.
+# Fullstack Academy Devops Capstone

+This is a rework of my groups capstone project using Jenkins for the CI/CD and terraform.